protectai/llm-guard/docs/index.md

 ## Roadmap

-**General:**

-- [x] Introduce support of GPU
-- [x] Improve documentation by showing use-cases, benchmarks, etc
+### General

+- [ ] Extend language support to cover popular and emerging languages, prioritize based on community feedback.
-- [ ] Hosted version of LLM Guard
+- [ ] Allow comparison of multiple outputs to facilitate better analysis and choice.
-- [ ] Text statistics to provide on prompt and output
+- [ ] Enable scanning of logits to support streaming mode.
+- [ ] Expand examples and integrations, ensuring they cover common use-cases and are easy to follow.

+### Latency

-- [ ] Support more languages
+- [ ] Implement parallel scanning using multiprocessing to significantly reduce scanning time.
+- [ ] Provide an option to utilize lighter models for quicker scanning, while maintaining an acceptable level of accuracy.
-- [ ] Accept multiple outputs instead of one to compare
+- [ ] Incorporate LRU cache to optimize performance by reusing previous results where applicable.

+### Prompt Scanners

-- [ ] Support streaming mode
+- [ ] Allow language restriction to focus scanning efforts and improve accuracy.

-**Prompt Scanner:**
+- [ ] Utilize expressions for code detection to reduce dependency on models, improving speed and reliability.

-- [ ] Integrate with Perspective API for Toxicity scanner
+- [ ] Integrate yara for secret detection to enhance security scanning capabilities.
+- [ ] Sanitize text.
+- [ ] Support a variety of token calculators to offer more flexibility and compatibility.

+### Output Scanners

-- [ ] Develop language restricting scanner
+- [ ] Sanitize text to maintain a clean, accurate scanning process.

-**Output Scanner:**

-- [ ] Develop output scanners for the format (e.g. max length, correct JSON, XML, etc)
+- [ ] Validate output formats like JSON, XML to ensure they adhere to standards.
-- [ ] Develop factual consistency scanner
+- [ ] Incorporate factual consistency checking to uphold the reliability of the data.
-- [ ] Develop libraries hallucination scanner
+- [ ] Scan for vulnerable libraries and provide recommendations for safer alternatives.
+- [ ] Check for license compliance to ensure legal integrity.
+- [ ] Detect insecure code patterns.
-- [ ] Develop libraries licenses scanner
+- [ ] Identify potential SQL injection points to enhance security.
+- [ ] Verify links and provide options for whitelisting or blacklisting to maintain the quality of references.

 ## Contributing